marshallswain/feathers-pinia/docs/services/use-find.md

   - **`qid` {string}** an identifier for this query.
 Allows pagination data to be tracked separately.

 - `options`
+  - **`paginateOn` {string}** can be `'client'`, `'server'`, or `'hybrid'` Default is `'client'`.
+    - when set to `'client'`, you need to manually make API queries using `service.find()`, then you can paginate on that data without making additional requests.
-  - **`paginateOnServer` {boolean}** when enabled, the internal `findInStore` getter will return only the results that match the current query in the `pagination` object for this store.
-Setting `paginateOnServer` to true gives up live lists and gives all control to the API server, which means you have to refetch in order for results to change.
+    - when set to `'server'`, the internal `findInStore` getter will return only the results that match the current query in the `pagination` object for this store.
+Setting `paginate: 'server'` gives up live lists and gives all control to the API server, which means you have to refetch in order for results to change.
+Refetching currently happens whenever a `created`, `updated`, or `removed` event is provided.
+This will potentially be refined in the future.
+    - when set to `'hybrid'`, you get server-side pagination with live lists.
+This will likely become the default in the future.
   - **`pagination` {Object}** an object containing two refs: `$limit` and `$skip`.
 This allows you to synchronize the internally-controlled pagination with UI-bound `$limit` and `$skip` properties.
-  - **`immediate` {boolean = true}** when `paginateOnServer` is set, by default it will make an initial request.
+  - **`immediate` {boolean = true}** when `paginateOn: 'server'` is set, by default it will make an initial request.
 Set `immediate: false` to prevent the initial request.
   - **`watch` {boolean = false}** enable this to automatically query when `reactive` or `ref` params are changed.
 This does not apply to `computed` params, since they are automatically watched.